Agentic Economic Modeling

 To validate both the accuracy and scalability of our pipeline, we examine two use cases of increasing complexity.
 In a \emph{Conjoint Analysis} with millions of observations from tens of thousands of real customers, we model customer-level choices in response to order-level delivery-attribute changes.
 The bias correction model is trained only on 10\% fully-observed customer-level choices to generate the remaining 90\% choices synthetically.
-We then transfer the pipeline to a \emph{Regional Experiment} on delivery options, where treatments are assigned by ZIP3 and only aggregated regional delivery option shares are observed (900 ZIP3s $\times$ 60 days).
-Thus, We created 17k+ synthetic customer personas for each region to simulate order placements, thereby generating synthetic region-level shares that we then use for calibration training.
+We then transfer the pipeline to a \emph{Regional Experiment} on delivery options, where treatments are assigned by ZIP3 and only aggregated regional delivery option shares are observed (906 ZIP3s $\times$ 60 days).
+We created 17k+ synthetic customer personas across regions to simulate order placements, and learned mixture weights to aggregate persona-level choices into calibrated regional outcomes.
 Table~\ref{tab:task-comparison} summarizes the comparison.